COMPARE · 2026-06-11Evidence-backed

 Kontext CLI MIT

-Better first-run onboarding for centrally managed teams
+Smoother first-run onboarding for centrally managed teams

 Stronger hosted identity and org attribution story